 The vehicle owner requests a compliance time extension as specified in section 2196.8.

-The referee shall inspect the vehicle to determine if its emissions control system has been tampered with, and/or is defective.
+The referee shall inspect the vehicle for HD I/M compliance and to determine if its emissions control system has been tampered with or is defective.
 The inspection may include the following:

 A vehicle emissions control equipment inspection as specified in section 2198.